Oops, I disappeared. I planned on writing a blog 3 weeks ago and then changed my mind and read

 There was a large handwritten sign on the door when we entered, "we don't do table service anymore."
 The line to order was long and we were late, so we opted to just go sit down for the movie.
 I might have had my hopes too high, but they should change their name.
 I have never seen these chairs in ANYONE'S living room, and I've been to a frat house.
 Worse than normal movie chair seats.

 We decided to go against our better judgement and stay.
 I had been wanting to see this movie ever since I saw them filming on Sunset blvd.
-It was Tarantino's Once Upon A Time In Hollywood.
+It was Tarantino's

 It was getting late and I was getting hangry, so when we left the movie I declared, "I thought Tarantino would finally be the guy brave enough to graphically show Sharon Tate getting murdered.
 I guess I was wrong."